You Have to Be Humble to Be Successful

-On the other hand, other people often associate humility with Buddhism, a spiritual movement where Buddha reminded us of why it’s so important to have a noble heart and to detach ourselves from material things.
+On the other hand, other people often associate humility with Buddhism.
+This is a spiritual movement where Buddha reminded us of why it’s so important to have a noble heart and to detach ourselves from material things.

 Buddha also reminded us of the importance of not clinging onto people to feel freer, more upstanding and respectful.

-However, you do not look for complex explanations for something so simple, something so basic.
-Because to be humble is not to be poor, nor to be a member of a certain religion, movement or spiritual practice.
+However, you don’t look for complex explanations for something so simple and basic.
+Because to be humble is not to be poor.
+It doesn’t mean being a member of a certain religion, movement or spiritual practice.

 It’s common sense: humility is not believing you’re better than everyone else.

-Instead, humility is believing in and practicing reciprocity.
-Above all, humility is not preached, but is practiced.
+Instead, humility is believing and practicing reciprocity.
+Above all, humility is not preached, but practiced.

 Let’s delve into this concept a little more.